 Good American Jeans

 I am obsessed with Good American jeans and everyone agrees.
 The only body type they aren’t working for is very petite women with narrow hips.
 They have so many fun washes and styles, like these Good American Good Legs High Waist Skinny Jeans.
 We just bought all the colors for one client, and I just added another wash to my own collection.
 I bought them five pounds ago, and they still feel amazing.
 One of my clients has also brought to my attention that the knees don’t bag at all, unlike so many jeans.
-They are available at Nordstrom and Good American.

 My shoes still fit!
 Since I have narrowed my bottoms down to just the Lou & Grey pants, stretchy sweater skirts, leggings, and Good American Jeans, I am constantly in booties to sharpen the look.
 My favorite booties right now are by Dolce Vita, Aerosoles, and Via Spiga.
 My clients are also going bonkers over this Cognac suede bootie by AGL.
 If I didn’t already own this color in three boots, I would buy them too.